Xin-Zhou-smu/PatchNet/README.md

 ## Utilize PatchNet on New Dataset

 Please see the README in the preprocessing folder to follow the steps we build dataset.
-Then move the built new dataset into deeplearning folder and follow the README in the deeplearning folder to finish the training, validation and testing.
+Then move the built new dataset into deeplearning folder and follow the README in the deeplearning folder to finish the training, validation and testing of PatchNet.

 ## Contact